kirinrastogi/proxysql-go/README.md

 # Why

 Using this package can help you more easily write tests.
-Instead of intercepting sql strings similar to
+Instead of intercepting SQL queries similar to

 ```golang
 db.Query("select * from runtime_mysql_servers")